 Food measurement conversions

 Here are the most common measurement conversions that will help you divide or multiply your recipe servings.
-All of this is useful, but knowing how many teaspoons are in a tablespoon and how many tablespoons are in a cup as well as the butter conversions is enough to be a game-changer for your cooking efficiency.
+Learning how many sticks of butter equal one cup, or how many quarts are in a gallon, is enough to be a game-changer for your cooking and baking efficiency.

 How many teaspoons in a tablespoon?